PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Get-CosmosDbStoredProcedure](Get-CosmosDbStoredProcedure.md)

-Return the stored procedures for a CosmosDB database collection.
+Return the stored procedures for a Cosmos DB database collection.

 ### [Get-CosmosDbStoredProcedureResourcePath](Get-CosmosDbStoredProcedureResourcePath.md)

-Execute a new stored procedure for a collection in a CosmosDB database.
+Execute a new stored procedure for a collection in a Cosmos DB database.

 ### [Get-CosmosDbTrigger](Get-CosmosDbTrigger.md)

-Return the triggers for a CosmosDB database collection.
+Return the triggers for a Cosmos DB database collection.

 ### [Get-CosmosDbTriggerResourcePath](Get-CosmosDbTriggerResourcePath.md)